svallamsetti/weather/README.md

 Weather app is a web application that retrieves weather information using zip code.
 The app displays weather in Fahrenheit and also displays other information such as zip code, city name and Day&Time in EST.

 ## Requirements
 To run this app, docker and docker-compose should be installed on your local workstation.
-The following instructions will work on Mac OS with docker installed and should work on Windows (via WSL2).
+The following instructions will work on Mac OS with docker installed and should also work on Windows (via WSL2).
 * [Docker](https://docs.docker.com/get-docker/)

 To run this app without docker we need PHP 7.3 or more installed on the local computer and need composer installed globally.
-Once they are installed locally on the workstation, please skip to the Section #Without Docker
+Once they are installed on the workstation, please skip to the Section #Without Docker

 ## Project setup
 Once docker and docker compose are installed, follow the below steps to spin this app.